ldionne/dyno/README.md

-What happens here is that when `.draw` is called on our `drawable` object, we'll actually perform a dynamic dispatch to the implementation of the `"draw"` function for the object currently stored in the `te::poly`, and call that.
+What happens here is that when `.draw` is called on our `drawable` object, we'll actually perform a dynamic dispatch to the implementation of the `"draw"` function for the object currently stored in the `dyno::poly`, and call that.
 Now, to create a function that accepts anything that's `Drawable`, no need to worry about pointers and ownership in your interface anymore: